-After driving from the Pacific Ocean through a 10-mile stretch of towering redwoods, Toulouse Vineyards and Winery suddenly loomed up our left.
+After driving from the Pacific Ocean through a 10-mile stretch of towering redwoods, Toulouse Vineyards and Winery suddenly loomed up on our left.
 It looked inviting, and we stopped for a very pleasant tasting.
 It was one of my first introductions to Anderson Valley Pinot Noir, and I was suitably impressed.
 Phillips Hill Winery (which we had passed just a few miles before) apparently used grapes from one of the Toulouse vineyards to make this wine.
 Noting that, I was quick to buy.
 And, tonight, I have no regrets.

 The color is a deep ruby with only slight bricking.
 Crushed raspberries--black and red--with flowers and spice.
 The Anderson Valley traits are apparent: very pure fruit, subtlety and grace.
 Lovely texture.
 Long finish.
 As much as I like Russian River Pinot, I believe that Anderson Valley is a cut above.